 § 4200 KEEPING LIVESTOCK INSIDE CITY LIMITS PROHIBITED WITHOUT PERMIT

-It shall be unlawful for any person, firm, or corporation to keep, harbor or maintain, or cause, permit or suffer to be kept, harbored or maintained, within the corporate limits of the City any cow, bull, calf, horse, mule, jennie, jack, burro, sheep, goat, swine or any other livestock without then and there having a valid permit in writing issued by the Zoning Administrator of the City under the provisions of this chapter.
+A. It shall be unlawful for any person, firm, or corporation to keep, harbor or maintain, or cause, permit or suffer to be kept, harbored or maintained, within the corporate limits of the City any cow, bull, calf, horse, mule, jennie, jack, burro, sheep, goat, swine or any other livestock without then and there having a valid permit in writing issued by the Zoning Administrator of the City under the provisions of this chapter.

+B. The provisions of this Chapter apply to the commercial keeping of livestock, including for sale, breeding, production, or other business purposes.
+This Chapter does not apply to noncommercial or personal animal keeping regulated under Section 9381 of this Code.

 * * *